Draft is a small interaction design consultancy.

 Over the past few years, we’ve learned that most online stores don’t hire CRO resources until well after they’re needed – and once they start, hiring and training are extremely difficult.
 So, we’ve tried to create a reliable way for stores to get started: by thinking about customers’ behavior, responding to their needs, and fixing any leaks in your store’s funnel.
 This generates outsize revenue for our clients – and if you aren’t lucky enough to be one, we try to train you, too.

 We take on no more than 3 active clients at a time.
-There is a wait list.
-There is usually a wait list.
+There is always a wait list.

 7 years in, Draft is now long enough to have a history.
 We’re horrified, too.
 Let’s go down memory lane and review how Draft has grown over the years, shall we?